dkolkena/adhd/adhd.md

 ^ The Inattention subtype deals with being easily distracted or forgetful.
 Symptoms include things like daydreaming, struggling to stay on task, and a general lack of organization.

-^ For adults, at least 5 symptoms are required.
+^ For adults, at least 5 symptoms from this list are required.

 ---
 [.build-lists: false]